PDF Standards

 - Click File > New from template

-How to create an Accessible PDF in InDesign
+How to create an accessible PDF in InDesign

-To create an Accessible PDF using InDesign, download our templates.
+To create an accessible PDF using InDesign, download our templates.